HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

   - 150 MB for the HandBrake app
   - 10 GB or more recommended for processing and storing your new videos
 - Display resolution:
-  - 1024x768 minimum, proportionately higher with display scaling
+  - 1280x960 minimum, proportionately higher with display scaling.
+(See section below)

 While it may be technically possible to run HandBrake on hardware not meeting these requirements, it is not recommended.